Authentic48/senefreelance/README.md

 Senefreelance was part of my university 5th semester project.
 The idea was to create an platform where people can find freelancer and assign them a work and give them feedback or report them if anything goes wrong.
 I was supervised and mentor by my professor.

+The frontend part of this app was an open source template that I customized for my own need.

 Anyone can clone this project, edit,improve and use it for your own purpose.

 ## Laravel Setup after cloning it from a repository